daviimt/daviimt/README.md

  # 💫 About Me:
-💻 I’m Software Developer with a passion for Blockchain, Investments & Business<br>🤝🏾 I’m looking for help with<br>💼 I’m currently working in NTTDATA<br>
+💻 I’m Software Developer with a passion for Blockchain, Investments & Business<br>🤝🏾 Add me on LinkedIn<br>💼 I’m currently working in NTTDATA<br>

 ## 🌐 Socials: